yanchen-01/CanvasGrading/readme.md

 ### Main Functionalities
 - Grade Canvas Quiz by question.
-  - First, run grading/Setup to set up.
+  - First, run grading/GradeByQuestions and select 1.
+Setup.
 After setting up, MCs will be graded all-or-nothing and unanswered will be given a 0.
 Also, for each question, a html file will be generated, and you are grading on those html files.
-  - After done grading, put all grading results in one folder and run grading/Upload to upload your grading results.
+  - After done grading, put all grading results in one folder and grading/GradeByQuestions again but select 2.
+Upload to upload your grading results.
   - (For my classes only...)
 Post the points by running grading/PostPoints.
 - Grade Canvas Assignment by pre-set Rubrics (NOT support group assignments yet).
   - First, run grading/GradeByRubrics, select generate a template (a csv file).
 Record the grades (comments & scores) on the csv file.